KenanJones/everyday-things/README.md

 ## Versions
 The following are the versioning changelogs.

+## Version 0.1.0
+We realized we had duplicate code.
+Because of so, we decided to *abstract* out those features and put them into a parent class named `Bottle`, and *extend* `Bottle` into our 3 bottle-typed classes.

 ## Version 0.0.2
 This version simply adds the `toString` methods which were required.